Get Help From a High Net Worth Divorce Lawyer Near You

 This list is not comprehensive, so if you suspect a spouse is attempting to hide assets or unfairly limit the equitable division of your marital estate, you need to act fast.

-How High-Value Assets Get Divided
+How High-Value Assets Get Divided in Georgia

 Georgia is an equitable division state.
 This means all marital debts and assets, even substantial and complicated ones, must be divided fairly.
 But this is not always 50/50.